williamthome/doctest/README.md

  Time: 0.014 seconds
 ```

-> **Note**
+> [!NOTE]
 >
 > The output above is by using the `doctest_eunit_report` as the EUnit report.

 ## Doctest EUnit Reporter

-There is a built-in EUnit reporter called `doctest_eunit_report` to display the tests results correctly.
+There is a built-in EUnit reporter called `doctest_eunit_report` to display the
+tests results correctly.
 Set it in the EUnit options of the project options, e.g.:

 ```erlang
 % rebar3.config